pwgbots/framifier/README.md

 The diaFRAM software is 100% HTML + CSS + Javascript.
 It should run in any modern browser.
 Installation is simple: copy files and folders to a directory on your computer while preserving the directory structure.
-The opening `index.html` in your browser should do the trick.
+Then opening `index.html` in your browser should do the trick.

 Feedback is welcome.